Naruto-Live/delta-demo/README.md

 # delta-demo
-This is a demo from sigma 6.0 for Git &amp; Git Hub.
+This is a demo from sigma 6.0 for Git &amp; Git Hub. :)

+# Leader
+Shubham Raj

+# Comrade
+Vatsal Koriya